 Rear door toward the roof line

-Set the swing-door end facing your eave so that your walk-in loading and ground-throw share the same efficient work path.
+Set the swing-door end facing the eave your crew is working so your walk-in loading and ground-throw share one path.

 Surface protection